Cray-HPE/docs-csm/operations/network/metallb_bgp/Troubleshoot_BGP_not_Accepting_Routes_from_MetalLB.md

 # Troubleshoot BGP not Accepting Routes from MetalLB

 Check the number of routes that the Border Gateway Protocol \(BGP\) Router is accepting in the peering session.
-This procedure is useful if Kubernetes LoadBalancer services in the NMN, HMN, or CAN address pools are not accessible from outside the cluster.
+This procedure is useful if Kubernetes LoadBalancer services in the NMNLB, HMNLB, CMN, CHN or CAN address pools are not accessible from outside the cluster.

 Regain access to Kubernetes LoadBalancer services from outside the cluster.